 The 19th-century entertainer P.T.
 Barnum, the founder of the infamous circus Barnum and Bailey, hired assistants to travel to Sri Lanka and catch wild elephants to perform in his traveling entertainment troupe.

 Written accounts from this expedition outline how the elephant’s ankles were tied with a noose and hoisted onto a ship for a 12,000 mile journey across the ocean to New York.

-In his autobiography, the showman writes almost lustfully how he and his team “killed large numbers of the huge beasts” on their expedition.
+In his autobiography, The Life of P. T. Barnum, the showman writes almost lustfully how he and his team “killed large numbers of the huge beasts” on their expedition.

 Circuses Continue to be Rife with Animal Abuse

 The horrible abuse and mistreatment faced by animals in circuses have attracted the protest and outrage from animal rights activists and humane societies in the last few decades.

 These captive wild animals suffer cruel and abusive training and handling practices and constant restrictive confinement, unnatural to their normal instincts.